aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/disagg-calculator/docs/DEPLOYMENT-GUIDE.md

    --price-per-hr <your_rate_if_capacity_block>      # default = live AWS on-demand
 ```
 Output: $/Mtok for agg vs disagg, cheaper-at-SLA, savings %, and the latency-vs-cost note. **This is the
-production decision artifact** — pair it with the SLA-attainment from step 6.
+deployment decision artifact** — pair it with the SLA-attainment from step 6.

 ## 8. DEPLOY the winner
 `kubectl apply -f <chosen YAML>` (or the aiconfigurator DGD).
-Re-run step 6 in prod periodically; pod-freshness
+Re-run step 6 in your live environment periodically; pod-freshness
 matters (a stale pod can show 4× worse latency — restart before trusting a baseline).

 ---